FLORIDA TO ALASKA AND BACK

 140 Day Trip and 13,769 mile trip of a Lifetime

-When observing the clothing fellow high school students wore I observed a lot of shirts reading “Hollister” or “Abercrombie & Fitch” or some kind of store name which was considered a acceptable clothing item by many.
+When observing the clothing fellow high school students wore, I observed a lot of shirts reading “Hollister” or “Abercrombie & Fitch” or some kind of store name which was considered a acceptable clothing item by many.
 I simply did not understand this.
 I always thought “why the hell would I walk around representing some store that really did not do anything for me but take my money?”
 If I am going to wear something let it be something truly have a passion for and not something that other people want to see me wearing or what is considered by many to be “nice clothing”.
 My favorite shirt to wear was one I got in the 6th grade for an endangered species fundraiser.
 It read “Foreverwild” and had a picture of a Florida Panther on it.
 I really could care less what people thought and loved wearing this shirt because I have a strong passion for the Florida Panther and saving the Florida Panther from extinction.
-While I unleashed my mind and body into my cycling, I did maintain a strict moral code and self-control when it came to high school temptations.
+While I unleashed my mind and body into my cycling, it was easy to find persuasion from other to veer off track.
+I fought to maintain a strict moral code and self-control when it came to high school temptations.
 No car, no alcohol, no parties.
 Focus.
 Did I really want to do what thousands of other high school students do with their money after they turn 16 and get a license?

 When the weekends finally arrived it was my time in which was dedicated to long bicycle rides.
 Rides where I could get far away from home and free my mind into the beauty of the Ocala National Forest or the Gulf of Mexico.
 I could free my mind and release the stress from the week of high school life.
 I usually woke up early around 5am and did a pre-ride push-up and crunch routine, listened to music, in particularly Lady Gaga’s “Just Dance” and the All-American Reject’s “Move Along”.
 I began to envision the road to Alaska and continued to listen to the soundtrack music from “Into The Wild” as well.
 I would then ponder upon my Florida Atlas gazetteer and plan my ride out for the day.
 This would get my energy flowing and help to mentally prepared me for my long 200+ mile ride that day.
 I would be gone for pretty much all of the day and return home around dark.
 I would call up my Uncle at night to tell him of my new big mileage feat.
 The footloose exploration led to exhaustion and high feeling after these long rides.